|Survey name||Business demography|

 There are three National Statistics publications that provide information on the UK business population:

-the ONS Business demography publication includes levels of business births and deaths, as well as providing an alternative measure of the registered business population
+- the ONS Business demography publication includes levels of business births and deaths and provides an alternative measure of the registered business population

 Table 1: Summary of three UK business population publications